 The vast majority of the products we sell in the Retail segment are sold through sales personnel, food brokers and distributors in the United States.
 We have placement of products in grocery produce departments through our refrigerated salad dressings, vegetable dips and fruit dips.
 Our flatbread products and sprouted grain bakery products are generally placed in the specialty bakery/deli section of the grocery store.
-We also have products typically marketed in the shelf-stable section of the grocery store, which include salad dressing, slaw dressing and croutons.
+We also have products typically marketed in the shelf-stable section of the grocery store, which include salad dressings, slaw dressing, sauces and croutons.
 Within the frozen food section of the grocery store, we sell yeast rolls, garlic breads and mini stuffed bagels.

-Our top five Retail customers accounted for 56%, 56% and 55% of this segment's total net sales in 2020, 2019 and 2018, respectively.
+Our top five Retail customers accounted for 55%, 56% and 56% of this segment's total net sales in 2021, 2020 and 2019, respectively.

 We continue to rely upon our strong retail brands, innovation expertise, geographic and channel expansion and customer relationships for future growth.
 Our category-leading retail brands and commitment to new product development help drive increased consumer demand in our Retail segment.
+We have also expanded Retail segment growth by leveraging our strong Foodservice customer relationships to establish exclusive licensing agreements for the retail channel.
 Strategic acquisitions are also part of our future growth plans, with a focus on fit and value.